Cleaner public spaces can lessen depression and hopelessness, study finds

 “When the lots were cleaned up, needles and condoms were found,” she said.
 “The abandoned, cluttered spaces encouraged crime.”

 Spaces that were already cleaned up will keep being cared for.
-The Philadelphia Horticultural Society conducted the cleanups, and returns every two weeks, except during the dead of winter, for maintenance, South said.
+The Pennsylvania Horticultural Society returns every two weeks, except during the dead of winter, for maintenance, South said.

 But South hopes that the results of the study will resonate with physicians and city officials working in urban planning and public health, and inspire more projects to clean up public spaces.